-Club13 recalls kratom products for Salmonella risk
+Club13 recalls kratom products for salmonella risk

 The FDA has warned people against consuming kratom, which it said functions like an opioid and is unsafe to use.

-“The extensive scientific data we’ve evaluated about kratom provides conclusive evidence that compounds contained in kratom are opioids and are expected to have similar addictive effects as well as risks of abuse, overdose and, in some cases, death.
-At the same time, there’s no evidence to indicate that kratom is safe or effective for any medical use,” FDA Commissioner Scott Gottlieb said in February.
+“The extensive scientific data we’ve evaluated about kratom provides conclusive evidence that compounds contained in kratom are opioids and are expected to have similar addictive effects as well as risks of abuse, overdose and, in some cases, death,” FDA Commissioner Scott Gottlieb said in February.

+“At the same time, there’s no evidence to indicate that kratom is safe or effective for any medical use.”